tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The ValidationAssertion is a report level concept that describes the results of the execution of of a test that performs a ValidationMethod according following some Specification  to assess the validity of some data with respect to the Criteria of some Validation.
+'The ValidationAssertion is a report level concept that describes the results of the execution of of a test that performs a ValidationMethod following some Specification to assess the validity of some data with respect to the Criteria of some Validation.

 The ValidationAssertion concept in bdqffdq is expected to carry a a ResponseResult of COMPLIANT or NON_COMPLIANT.